-In this third zine, we touch on a few more of the efforts we've been engaged in: the formation of the NAC, how we understand our responsibilities as an outside group supporting marginalized communities' recovery, how we've negotiated our role as an advocate within the non-profit industrial complex, and the ways in which we've developed our horizontal structure.
+In this third zine, we touch on a few more of the efforts we've been engaged in: the formation of the NAC, how we understand our responsibilities as an outside group supporting marginalized communities' recovery, how we've negotiated our role as tables as well.
+Attending coalition and council meetings, we've met a number of other groups whose mission and values better aligns with ours and in nurturing those relationships and beginning collaborative projects with them, we are learning how to increase our impact while preserving our values and prioritizing the work we really want to be doing.
+Additionally, the formation of the Northeast Action Collective is the creation of a new table that we are excited to watch gain the social and political weight that will draw decision makers towards it.